goliatone/nikko/README.md

 ## Blueprints
 Skeleton of a site, which content is compiled against generating the static output.
+Blueprints should provide info on which directories are targets for:
+- `new`: ie _posts
+- `build`: -s src

+We should be able to install blueprints.

+## RC
+* build:
+    - '-s, --source [directory]', 'Source directory'
+* create:
+    - '-t, --target-directory [directory]', 'Target directory'
+    - '-T, --template [template]', 'Template', 'default' <= rename to -b --blueprint

 ## Themes
 How do we decouple themes from blueprints?
 We should be able to install both independently.